rcverse/anpe-gui/anpe_gui/README.md

 ## License

-This project is licensed under the same terms as ANPE - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under GPLv3 - see the [LICENSE](../LICENSE) file for details.